ucsb-cs148-f21/project-t01-sbrideshare/starter-code/api/documentation/api.md

     * The user with the specified `driver_id` cannot be found
 * 500 Internal Server Error
     * The server could not save the request to MongoDB
+    * The start_location is not a valid placeid
+    * The end_location is not a valid placeid

 --------
 # GET /rides